EOSIO/eos/testnet.md

  `launcher --output <filename> [other options]`

-In this mode, the launcher does not activate any eosd instances, it produces a file of the given filename.
+In this mode, the launcher does not activate any enudaemon instances, it produces a file of the given filename.
 This file is a JSON formatted template that provides an easy means of

 The object described in this file is composed of a helper for using ssl, and a collection of testnet node descriptors.
 The node descriptors are listed as name, value pairs.
 Note that the names serve a dual purpose acting as both the key in a map of node descriptors and as an alias for the node in the peer lists.
 For example: